-Perform the startup instructions on page 10.
-The igniter should ignite the closest burner and the flames should quickly carryover to the other burners.
-The flames should be bright blue, with occasional yellow streaks.
+Perform the startup instructions on page 6.
+The igniter should ignite the burner.
+The sightglass should produce a dull orange glow after the ignitor is deenergized.

 NEW CONSTRUCTION

 Operating gas furnaces in construction environments can cause a variety of problems within the furnace and may significantly reduce the life or the performance of the furnace.
 Therefore operating the furnace during construction is not permitted and will void the warranty.